karray/neuroracer/README.md

 ```

 ### Gazebo Web ###
 >Gzweb is a WebGL client for Gazebo.
 Like gzclient, it's a front-end graphical interface to gzserver and provides visualization of the simulation.
 However, Gzweb is a thin client in comparison, and lets you interact with the simulation from the comfort of a web browser.
-This means cross-platform support, minimal client-side installation, and support for mobile devices
+This means cross-platform support, minimal client-side installation, and support for mobile devices.
 >[Gzweb](http://gazebosim.org/gzweb.html)

 ```bash